vaultthestars/DHL-Website/README.md

 Examples:

 ```

-### Running tests:
+### Running the frontend server:

-For the backend, enter the backend folder and type `mvn test` in the terminal to run the tests.
+Navigate to the frontend directory.
+Ensure that all dependencies are installed by running `npm install`.
+Ensure that the backend is already running on `localhost:3232`.Then, run `npm start` to start the frontend server on `localhost:3000`.

-For the frontend, enter the frontend folder and type `npm test` in the terminal to run the tests.
+## Sources: